 I initially studied as a fine artist, specialising first in painting and printmaking, and then in photography.
 After college I was an artist-in-residence in a number of schools in London, before doing more training in public art and socially engaged art practice.
 I’ve worked with children and neurodivergent people and differently-abled people, both in the UK and in schools in India, and also with the staff who support them (who are often in need of support themselves).

-My central interest is in helping people find their unique, natural creativity, which could be expressed in a number of ways: perhaps writing or performance or talking or singing.
+My central interest is in helping people find their unique, natural creativity.
 The opportunity and ability to express oneself creatively is therapeutic and cathartic.
 Outlets for creativity and self-expression are essential for the health and wellbeing of individuals and their communities.

 It was after spending time with people with dementia and their carers, and especially working creatively one-to-one with people affected by dementia in their own homes, that I knew I wanted to train as an art therapist.
 It felt important that I could better understand what was happening in those complicated interactions.